-- With the Certificate of Insurance, you know at least your sub-contractor has insurance for the negligent acts they perform.
-If your sub-contractors name you as an “additional insured” on their policy, their policy will stand in your place and defend you and pay up to the limits of the policy if the court so finds.
+- With the Certificate of Insurance, you know at least your sub-contractor has insurance for negligent acts they may perform.
+Sub-contractors can name you as an “additional insured” on their policy.
+Then their policy will stand in your place and defend you and pay up to the limits of the policy if the court so finds.

 - That would be ideal, but when you have multiple sub-contractors, you could have a conflict among insurance companies, each blaming the other for the problem.
-Don’t fall under the illusion that since you are named on the sub-contractor’s insurance policy, you don’t need your own policy.
+Don’t fall under the illusion that since you are named on their insurance policy, you don’t need your own policy.
 You absolutely do!

 - The sub-contractor’s policy limits may not be sufficient to cover your assets.
-Your insurance policy becomes excess over the sub-contractor when you are named on their policy.
+Your insurance policy becomes excess over their insurance when you are named on their policy.
 When you have a Certificate of Insurance that doesn’t name you as an additional insured, the sub-contractors insurance may be primary and your insurance secondary, but that sure is an uncertainty!